 Sometimes, customers may not perceive the quality of your product or service simply because they don’t understand its features, benefits, or usage properly.
 In such cases, educating them about these aspects can help improve perceived quality.

 This is where content marketing can come into play.
-Create videos, blogs and how-to guides for your showcasing product, for example, if you own a cleaning product, a video demonstration of how to use it is going to convince audiences of its value.
+Create videos, blogs and how-to guides for your showcasing product; for example, if you own a cleaning product, a video demonstration of how to use it will convince audiences of its value.

 Consistency